Authorities investigating ‘suspicious’ death of woman found in Londonderry, NH home

 LONDONDERRY, N.H.
-(WHDH) - Authorities have launched an investigation into the “suspicious” death of a woman who was found in a Londonderry home, law enforcement officials announced.
+(WHDH) - Authorities have launched an investigation into the “suspicious” death of a woman whose body was found in a Londonderry home, law enforcement officials announced.

-Wagner, and Londonderry Police Chief William R. Hart Jr. said in a joint press release.
+Officers responding to the home West Road for a wellbeing check around 8 p.m. on Thursday made the deadly discovery.

-A state police crime unit truck could be seen parked outside of the home on West Road early Friday morning.
-The property has been roped off with yellow police tape.
+A state police crime unit truck could be seen parked outside of the home early Friday morning.
+The property has been sealed off with yellow police tape.

+Neighborhood residents told 7’s Steve Cooper that a couple lived in the home with two young children.

 The woman’s name has not been released.